Moldova awaits election results in vote plagued by Russian interference claims

-CHISINAU, Moldova — (AP) — Polls have closed in Moldova’s closely-watched parliamentary election Sunday, a race fraught with claims of Russian interference.
+CHISINAU, Moldova — (AP) — Moldovans are awaiting the results of their closely-watched parliamentary election Sunday, a race fraught with claims of Russian interference.
 Many viewed the ballot as a geopolitical choice between a path to the European Union or a drift back into Moscow’s fold.

+The tense race was marked by a string of incidents, ranging from bomb threats at multiple polling stations abroad to cyberattacks on electoral and government infrastructure, voters photographing their ballots and some being illegally transported to polling stations.
+Police also detained three people suspected of plotting to cause unrest after the vote.

 When polls closed locally at 9 p.m.
-(1800 GMT), the Central Electoral Commission reported that more than 1.59 million, or about 51.9% of eligible voters had cast ballots, including 264,000 Moldovans in polling stations set up abroad, which will remain open until 7 p.m. in their respective countries.
+(1800 GMT) on Sunday, the Central Electoral Commission reported that more than 1.59 million, or about 51.9% of eligible voters had cast ballots, including 264,000 Moldovans in polling stations set up abroad, which will remain open until 7 p.m. in their respective countries.
+In the 2021 parliamentary election, turnout was just over 48%.

-The tense race pitted the governing pro-Western Party of Action and Solidarity, which has held a strong parliamentary majority since 2021, against several Russia-friendly opponents but no viable pro-European partners, leaving a lot of uncertainty over potential outcomes.
+The race pitted the governing pro-Western Party of Action and Solidarity, which has held a strong parliamentary majority since 2021, against several Russia-friendly opponents but no viable pro-European partners, leaving a lot of uncertainty over potential outcomes even as the results data rolls in.

 Igor Grosu, the leader of Party of Action and Solidarity, said after polls closed that “Russia’s attempts to hijack the electoral process have been huge” and that state institutions made efforts to ensure the security and integrity of the voting.